Double Swing Barbarian Endgame Build Guide

 - Bold Chieftain's helps keep our Shouts off cooldown so we can benefit from them as much as possible.

-- Ghostwalker is used in tandem with Rallying Cry and Charge for a large Movement Speed increase.
+- Ghostwalker is used in tandem with Rallying Cry for a large Movement Speed increase.

 The goal here is to progress through the Torment difficulties as you unlock Ancestrals, Paragon points, all Legendary Aspects, Temper mods and the most important Uniques to pilot this build.
 Some Legendary Aspects are used temporarily to fill slots that may be replaced with more Unique items later on.